-I know of no case better adapted to show the importance of the laws of correlation in modifying important structures, independently of utility and, therefore, of natural selection, than that of the difference between the outer and inner flowers in some Compositous and Umbelliferous plants.
-Every one knows the difference in the ray and central floorest of, for instance, the daisy, and this difference is often accompanied with the abortion of parts of the flower.
-But, in some Compositous plants, the seeds also differ in shape and sculput; and even the ovary itself, with its accessory parts, differs, as has been described by Cassini.
-These differences have been attributed by some authors to pressure, and the shape of the seeds in the ray-florets in some Compositæ countenances this idea; but, in the case of the corolla of the Umbelliferæ, it is by no means, as Dr. Hooker informs me, in species with the densest heads that the inner and outer flowers most frequently differ.
-It might have been thought that the development of the ray-petals by drawing nourishment from certain other parts of the flower had caused their abortion; but in some Composite there is a difference in the seeds of the outer and inner florets without any difference in the corolla.
-Possibly these several differences may be connected with some difference in the flow of nutriment towards the central and external flowers: we know, at least, that in irregular flowers, those nearest to the axis are said to be oftenest subject to peloria, and become regular.
-I may add, as an instance of this, and of a striking case of correlation, that I have recently observed in some garden pelargoniums, that the central flower of the truss often loses the patches of darker colour in the two upper petals; and that when this occurs, the adhefrom only one of the two upper petals, the nectary is
+I know of no case better adapted to show the importance of the laws of correlation in leading to modifications of important structures, independently of utility and therefore of natural selection, than that of the difference between the outer and inner flowers in some Compositous and Umbelliferous plants.
+Every one knows the difference in the ray and central florets of, for instance, the daisy, and this difference is often accompanied with the abortion of parts of the flower.
+But, in some Compositous plants, the seeds also differ in shape and sculpture; and even the ovary itself, with its accessory parts, differs, as has been described by Cassini.
+These differences have been attributed by some authors to pressure, and the shape of the seeds in the ray-florets in some Compositæ countenances this idea : but, in the case of the corolla of the Umbelliferæ, it is by no means, as Dr. Hooker informs me, in species with the densest heads that the inner and outer flowers most frequently differ.
+It might have been thought that the development of the rav-petals by drawing nourishment from certain other parts of the flower had caused their abortion; but in some Compositæ there is a difference in the seeds of the outer and inner florets without any difference in the corolla.
+Possibly these several differences may be connected with some difference in the low of nutriment towards the central and external flowers: we know, at least, that in irregular flowers, these nearest to the axis are said to be oftenest subject to peloria, and become regular.
+I may add, as an instance of this, and of a striking case of correlation, that I have recently observed in some garden pelargoniums, that the central flower of the truss often loses the patches of darker colour in the two upper petals; and that, when this occurs, the adherent nectary is quite aborted; when the colour is absent from only one of the two upper petals, the nectary is only much shortened.

-With respect to the difference in the corolla of the central and exterior flowers of a head or unbel, I do not feel at all sure that C. C. Sprengel's idea that the arg-directs serve to attract insects, whose agency is highly advantageous in the fertilisation of plants of these two orders, is so far-fetched, as it may at first appear: and if it be advantageous, natural selection may have come into play.
-But in regard to the differences both in the internal and external structure of the seeds, which are not always correlated with my differences in the flowers, it seems impossible that they can be in any way advantageous to the plant; yet in the Umbellifers these differences are of such apparent importance-the seeds being in some cases, according to Tausch, orthospermous in the exterior flowers and coslospermous in the central flowers,-that the elder De Candolle founded his main divisions of the order on analogous differences.
+With respect to the difference in the corolla of the central and exterior flowers of a head or umbel, I do not feel at all sure that C. C. Sprengel's idea that the ray-florets serve to attract insects, whose agency is highly advantageous in the fertilisation of plants of these two orders, is so far-fetched as it may at first appear: and if it be advantageous, natural selection may have come into play.
+But in regard to the differences both in the internal and external structure of the seeds, which are not always correlated with any differences in the flowers, it seems impossible that they can be in any way advantageous to the plant: yet in the Umbelliferæ these differences are of such apparent importance-the seeds being in some cases, according to Tausch, orthospermous in the exterior flowers and coelospermous in the central flowers.-that the elder De Candolle founded his main divisions of the order on analogous differences.
 Hence we see that modifications of structure, viewed by systematists as of high value, may be wholly due to unknown laws of correlated growth, and without being, as far as we can see, of the slightest service to the species.